RonBers/itelective3-web/README.md

 ## Ateneo de Davao University - School of Education <a name = "org"></a>
 <img src = "https://user-images.githubusercontent.com/93243154/209153812-aaa310c5-5d85-4c23-b406-2b42a83ff319.png" style = "width:16%; height:16%;">
+The School of Education is a unit under the Ateneo de Davao University, and it specializes in training future teachers who are to be agents of transformative education.
+Each program is created with the development of our students' critical thinking and teaching skills in mind.
+<p> </p>
+The following courses fall under this school:
+<p> </p>

+* __BECE__ - Bachelor of Early Childhood Education
+* __BEED__ - Bachelor of Elementary Education
+* __BSED-ENGLISH__ - Bachelor of Secondary Education Major in English
+* __BSED-MATH__ - Bachelor of Secondary Education Major in Mathematics
+* __BSED-SCIENCE__ - Bachelor of Secondary Education Major in Science
+* __BSED-SS__ - Bachelor of Secondary Education Major in Social Studies

 ## Tools  <a name = "framework"></a>